Pranavi0805/SpotifyClone/README.md

 # SpotifyClone

 This is a basic Spotify-inspired music player web app, built using HTML, CSS, and JavaScript.
-It allows users to play/pause songs, view cover art, and switch between tracks
-U can use any songs
+It allows users to play/pause songs, view cover art, and switch between tracks you can use any songs by adding a songs folder and add mp3 files